-Motion by Suna; Seconded by Joanne The motion passes.
-Roll call votes are detailed in the meeting minutes
+Motion by Suna; Seconded by Joanne

 CARE Response: CARE agrees and has summarized additional lessons learned during the previous five years, and associated improvements based on those lessons, within the Collection System (Chapter 5), Market Development & Grants (Chapter 6), Financing Mechanisms (Chapter 7), and Education & Outreach (Chapter 8) chapters of the new 5-year Plan.
 Lessons learned are also reflected in other submissions beyond the Plan.